 1 night at Twee Rivieren Rest Camp (accommodation only) | Kgalagadi Transfrontier Park, South Africa

-and there collect your hire car
+Collect your hire car

-.
+on arrival in Upington.
 Stop in town for lunch, and do a spot of supermarket shopping as you will be self-catering in the park.
 Then, drive north for about 3 hours

 to the Kgalagadi Transfrontier Park